The Advent of Pay-to-Play Publicity

 • An incentive to move more business news behind paywalls.

-• Proactive sales teams to contact businesses who are mentioned in editorial articles with offers to unlock them.
+• Proactive sales teams to contact businesses mentioned in editorial articles with offers to unlock them.

-• Journalists will quickly learn what articles gets unlocked and which that doesn’t.
+• Journalists will quickly learn what articles get unlocked and which that doesn’t.

-• Internal scorecards that already include clicks and shares will start to be weighed for revenue as well.
+• Internal scorecards that already include clicks and shares will also start to be weighed for revenue.

 And here’s what to expect from PR professionals: